andreaseger/swimdb/README.markdown

 Known Issues
 ------------

-- an validation error on an individual item will not be marked, so it is difficult to spot the wrong item
 - not really an issue but I not really know how that mapreduce snippet works ;)
 - when a failure while the comment creation happens it does just nothing(with JS)